anisotropi4/wren/Travel-Time/README.md

 # Rail Travel-Time

-Scripts and pipeline to create Rail Travel-Time cloropleths for England and Wales using Lower Layer Super Output Areas 2001/2011 DfT 'experimental' travel-time data in the 'Obtain', 'Scrub' and  'Expore-Model' directories
+Scripts and pipeline to create Rail Travel-Time cloropleths for England and Wales using Lower Layer Super Output Areas 2001/2011 DfT 'experimental' travel-time data in the 'Obtain', 'Scrub' and  'Explore' and 'Model' directories

 This is based on the [**Journey time publications**](https://www.gov.uk/government/collections/journey-time-statistics) by the UK Department for Transport under [**Experimental connectivity statistics: data tables**](https://www.gov.uk/government/statistics/connectivity-travel-time-indicators-england-2013-experimental-statistics)

 The raw-data is available under [**Transport Connectivity Travel Time Data**](https://data.gov.uk/dataset/connectivity-travel-time-data)

 Data is available includes connection times for road, public transport and rail.
-However the visualisations in these examples focus on Rail:
+The visualisations in this project focus on the combined Public Transport with Rail data:

 File name | Destination | Time of Day | Modal Type | Year 2011 | Rows |
 ----------|-------------|-------------|------------|-----------|---------|